Lameguy64/PSn00bSDK/doc/dev_notes.md

 ## MIPS ABI / compiler

-- When calling C functions (ie. BIOS functions) from assembly code you'll need to allocate N words on the stack first when calling a function that has N arguments (`addiu $sp, -(4*N)` where N = number of arguments of the function being called) even if the arguments are on registers `a0` to `a3` and the C functions don't always use the space allotted in stack.
-When calling a function with a variable number of arguments (`printf`) always allocate 16 bytes of stack.
+- When calling C functions (including BIOS functions) from assembly code you'll need to allocate one 32-bit word on the stack for each argument the function takes (`addiu $sp, -(4*N)` where `N` = number of arguments of the function being called), *even if the function takes its arguments from registers* *`$a0`-`$a3` rather than from the stack*.
+When calling a variadic function (i.e. one with a variable number of arguments, such as `printf`) always allocate 16 bytes of stack.

-- For some reason `mipsel-unknown-elf-nm` and `mipsel-none-elf-nm` (symbol map generators) insist on outputting 64-bit addresses (with the top 32 bits set, e.g. `FFFFFFFF80010000`) even when feeding it a regular 32-bit MIPS executable, while the standard x86 nm tool that ships with most GCC packages prints the proper 32-bit address.
+- For some reason `mipsel-unknown-elf-nm` and `mipsel-none-elf-nm` (symbol map generators) insist on outputting 64-bit addresses (with the top 32 bits set, e.g. `FFFFFFFF80010000`) even when feeding them a regular 32-bit MIPS executable, while the standard (x86) `nm` tool that ships with most GCC packages prints the proper 32-bit address.
 Unclear whether this is a bug, intended behavior or the result of some ancient ELF ABI flag crap.
   `DL_ParseSymbolMap()` will ignore the top 32 bits, so this should only bother you if you're implementing your own symbol map parser.